 Other data show that calls take up half of all working time: up to 23 hours a week.

-But that's on average.
-In a sales department, meetings and calls take up even more time.
-On top of planning meetings, conferences, standups and reports come checks on how managers follow scripts and call procedures, employee training, and planning behavior strategy with key clients based on previous calls… And here you're probably wondering — what's the problem?
+In sales, meetings and calls take even more time.
+Standups, meetings, reports, measuring how managers follow scripts and call procedures, employee training, and planning interaction strategies with key clients based on previous calls all add up...
+So you may be wondering what the problem is.

 That's exactly how a sales department works: it calls clients, then analyzes those calls and uses them to improve processes and boost conversion.

-But imagine that processing calls could take 2 hours a week instead of 15.
+But let's imagine that call processing can take 2 hours a week instead of

 On all these meeting notes, entering data into CRM, analyzing script usage and reviewing individual employees.